meilisearch/documentation/README.markdown

 yarn test
 ```

-The tests are triggered on build and on any pull request to master.
+The tests are triggered on build and on any pull request to main.

 #### Checking dead links